the-swanky-shinigami/CustomGWAS/README.md

 [Details will be available once our work is published, for the time being you can use the repo link to cite our work]

+## How to Contribute

+We actively welcome contributions from the community, whether it's new features, bug fixes, or enhancements.
+Researchers and developers are encouraged to fork the repository, suggest modifications, and submit pull requests to help make CustomGWAS even more robust and accessible for all users.

 ## License
 This project is licensed under the MIT License - see the ```LICENSE.md``` file for details.